This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 The strategies are more social than medical, for instance, changing how an in vitro fertilization cycle is defined to encourage women to have only one embryo implanted at a time.
 Whether changes like this can be implemented and whether they will reduce multiple births remains to be seen.

-If you are going through a multiples pregnancy, your children may be at an increased risk of having cerebral palsy, but there are things you can do to reduce that risk.
 The most important thing to do is to work with your doctor to ensure your pregnancy, labor, and delivery go as smoothly as possible and that any complications are detected and managed immediately.

 Lifelong Financial Assistance for Your Child's Birth Injury